There's still some decent stuff here, but I got, don't worry.

 Tina Brown, well-known left-wing media and social doyen, was also on Meet the Press during the roundtable discussion.

-So I mean she founded the women in the world foundation.
+So I mean, she founded the Women in the World Foundation.

-And during a discussion about Obama's remarks about Russian troops in the Ukraine, Tina Brown said the following you'll also hear F. Chuck Todd weigh in in this bite.
+And during a discussion about Obama's remarks about Russian troops into Ukraine, Tina Brown said the following.

-What I do think does seem to keep out foxing uh Obama is a real reading of who Putin really is.
+What I do think does seem to keep out foxing Obama is a real reading of who Putin really is.

 It's almost as if Putin is brilliant, really.

-I mean, he's sort of out foxing Obama all the time.
+I mean, he's sort of out-foxing Obama all the time.

 He's very clear.